8 Do’s and Don’ts of Content Marketing

 Start with a boring headline and that’s as far as readers will get.
 Instead try something that evokes an emotion: curiosity, humor, or fear (of missing out).
 For example, instead of “Invest in a Taco Bell Franchise” we chose “Why Taco Bell Is Nacho Average Franchise.”
 “How to” and listicle article (5 Ways to…) titles also perform well.

-Think about the audience you’re trying to reach and choose topics and keywords that align with their interests and questions they’re searching online.
+Think about the audience you’re trying to reach.
+Choose topics and keywords that align with their interests and questions they’re searching online.
 (We’ll talk more about that in a minute.)

-Remember: This is not a direct sales piece; it’s an educational or inspirational piece of content that should position your brand as a helpful resource and authority on a given topic.
+Remember, this isn’t a direct sales piece.
+It’s an educational or inspirational piece of content that should position your brand as a helpful resource and authority on a given topic.
 This is an opportunity to connect with your audience in a relatable way and an invitation to engage with your brand to learn more.

 Longer content performs better than shorter content.
 But DO be sure to break up long copy with subheads, bullets, numbered lists, images, etc. to make it easy to read.

-Images that are branded or look like an ad may turn off readers expecting to learn something from the article.
+Images that are branded or look like an ad may turn off readers.
 Instead, images should be high-quality, and like the content, should be engaging and not “salesy,” like this Cruise Planners photo, for instance.

 What You Need to Know About Topics and Keywords